mailjet/api-documentation/guides/_send-api-V3.md

 When using  <code>To</code>, <code>Cc</code> and <code>Bcc</code> instead of <code>Recipients</code>, the email addresses need to be presented as SMTP headers in a string and not as an array.
-<div></div>

-<code>MessageID</code> is the internal Mailjet ID of your message.
-You will be able to use this id to get more information about your message.
-You can find more information in our [Message Statistics Guide](/guides/#messages)

 <aside class="notice">
-NOTICE: If a recipient does not exist in any of your contact list it will be created from scratch, keep that in mind if you are planning on sending a welcome email and then you're trying to add the email to a list as the contact effectively exists already.
+NOTICE: If a recipient does not exist in any of your contact list it will be created from scratch.
+Keep that in mind if you are planning on sending a welcome email and then you're trying to add the email to a list, as the contact effectively exists already.
 </aside>

 <div id="sending-to-multiple-recipients"></div>